openrails/openrails/Source/Documentation/Manual/cabs.rst

         ORTSFont ( 12 1 "Sans Serif" )
     )

-Only the first parameter of ORTSFont can be present, or only the first two, or all three.
+It is acceptable if only the first parameter of ORTSFont is present, or only the first two, or all three.
 Note that you cannot use the MS Cabview editor on the .cvf file after having inserted these optional lines, because the editor will delete these added lines when the file is saved.